Universality of Top Rank Statistics for Brownian Reshuffling: Brownian shuffle

 What is crucial for the following method is the statistical independence of the $N$ non-interacting particles that undergo diffusion.
 We assume that the initial positions of the particles are at $y_1 \ge y_2 \ge \ldots \ge y_N$.
 The particles are indexed according to their initial values, from highest to lowest.
 The corresponding conditional $N$-particle probability distribution to find particles at position $x_1,\ldots,x_N$ after time $t$ is then

-where $x_j$ is the position of the particle $j$ at time $t>0$ that initially was at $y_j$.
+where $x_j$ is the position of the particle $j$ at time $t>0$, which was initially at $y_j$.
 We would like to stress that, unlike the positions $y_1 \ge y_2 \ge \ldots \ge y_N$, the positions $x_1,\ldots,x_N$ are not ordered.
 Surely, the order changes over time as the particles perform independent Brownian motions.
 The statistics of this change will be investigated below.

 The probability that the particle $j$, which initially has the $j$-th largest value (the rank $j$), will have the $k$-th largest value at time $t$ (\ref{pij}) can be calculated as follows

 In the second equality, we replaced the derivative $\partial_z^{k-1}$ with a contour integral in the complex plane over a small circle around the origin $|z| = \epsilon < 1$.
 As we shall see, this method simplifies our calculations.